Are you ready to discover your college program?

-The letters RN are used to designate the credential of Registered Nurse.
-A registered nurse is an individual who provides and coordinates patient care, educates the community about health issues, educates patients on healthcare and provides support to patients and their families.
-Beside every doctor, you will probably find an RN assisting.
-To become an RN, an individual must complete a formal training program, which consists of coursework, lab studies and clinical rotations.
+Registered nurses provide and coordinate patient care, educate the community about health issues, educate patients on healthcare, and provide support to patients and their families.
+Beside every doctor, you can probably find an RN assisting.
+To become an RN, an individual must complete a formal training program comprising coursework, lab studies, and clinical rotations.

-Once the training has been completed, the student must pass the NCLEX-RN to obtain licensure, which is required in all states.
-An individual can become an RN in one of these three ways.
+After completing training, students must pass the NCLEX-RN to obtain licensure, which is required in all states.
+Individuals can become RNs through these three paths:

-- Complete an associate's degree in nursing (ADN)
+- Complete an associate degree in nursing (ADN)